piisa/pii-extract-base/doc/usage.md

 ### Object API

-The object-based API is centered on the `PiiProcessor` object.
+The object-based API is centered on the `PiiProcessor` object, and it works with in-memory objects.
 Its usage goes like this:

 ```Python